distractor/distractor.github.io/_pages/projects.md

 ## Trading tools

 Development of local web-based trading tool used to simulation different trading strategies realtime.
-Project is not open source.

 **Note** The project is not open source.
 {: .notice}